pomerium/pomerium/docs/guides/grafana.md

 # Securing Grafana with Pomerium

-[Grafana](https://grafana.com/) is an open-source analytics and interactive visualization web application monitoring solution.
+[Grafana](https://grafana.com/) is an open-source analytics visualization and monitoring tool.
 It provides many user-contributed [Dashboards](https://grafana.com/grafana/dashboards/) that make it popular for enthusiasts as well as professionals.

 This guide will demonstrate how to secure an instance of Grafana behind Pomerium, and provide users with a seamless login to Grafana using your Identity Provider (**IdP**).